 Breast cancer is the most common cancer in Australian women, and 1 in 7 will develop it during their lifetime.
-The additional risk from taking MHT is small and appears to be mostly associated with the progestogen component of MHT.

 For combined MHT, there is a small increased risk of breast cancer, which increases the longer you use MHT.
 This risk decreases again after stopping MHT, however, it stays elevated for at least 10 years after ceasing.
-The risk might be lower with different types of progestogen, however, more research is required to be certain about this.
+The risk might be lower with different types of progesterone however, more research is required to be certain about this.